 Plain language for Expressions of Interest in joining the Australasian Autism Research Council

-Expressions of Interest are now open for people from Australia and Aotearoa New Zealand to join the Australasian Autism Research Council (AARC).
+Expressions of Interest were taken for people from Australia and Aotearoa New Zealand to join the Australasian Autism Research Council (AARC).
 The AARC includes people who are:

 • autistic